Der Wandel

-Wandel (English: Change) is an Austrian left-wing and progressive political party led by Fayad Mulla.
+Wandel (English: Change) is a left-wing and progressive political party in Austria led by Fayad Mulla.
 It is part of the pan-European coalition DiEM25.

 Background

 The party was launched in 2012 as a progressive, anti-capitalist and egalitarian movement.
 Its positions are detailed in the "Demokratische Moderne (English: Democratic Modernity)" manifesto, which emphasizes on abolishing global capitalism and establishing a democratic economy, fair to all people.
 Despite being anti-capitalist, the party's leader has stated that the party does not support socialism either, but rather seeks to take some elements from both socialism and capitalism in order to create a new alternative system, tentatively called "neo-socialism", which shares characteristics with the socioeconomic concept of economic democracy.